Aman-Jot-Kaur/student-result-file-storage-node-js-express-js/README.md

 # student-result-file-storage-node-js-express-js
-Student result form to display and store information in files using fs module and get/post It calculates grade according to average marks and stores in file as well
+Student result form WITH VALIDATION to display and store information in files using fs module and get/post It calculates grade according to average marks and stores in file as well